newnightcoder/100daysofcode/LOG DAY 201.md

 **what i learned:**

-SO MUCH lol!!! it's extraordinary. and not that hard sofar!!!
+SO MUCH lol!!! it's extraordinary and not that hard sofar!!!

  - the goal/"mindset" of React - why it is so useful!